AlMamun-CSE/AlMamun-CSE/README.md

 ## I'm a Student, Developer, and Problem Solver!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love problem solveing and play football / cricket
+- ⚡ Fun fact: I love problem solveing and play football / cricket.

 ### Connect with me: